wandvvs/blockchain/README.md

 # Blockchain
-Blockchain implementation with C++20, all test were performed on Arch Linux.
+Blockchain implementation with C++20 and STL, all test were performed on Arch Linux.

 ## Was done:
 - [x] Proof Of Work (Mining)